-Issue: Partners Group AG is part of RPIL's Fundamental Equity Portfolio.
-This portfolio is focused on companies with high barriers to entry and sustainable competitive advantage.
-RPIL believes that frequent rotation of the audit firm is a necessary ingredient, for ensuring the independent judgement and professional scepticism necessary to a robust external audit.
-RPIL's longestablished view has been to vote against a company's auditors, when they have held the same post in excess of 15 years.
+Issue: Partners Group AG is part of RPIL's Fundamental Equity Portfolio, this portfolio is focused on companies with high barriers to entry and sustainable competitive advantage.
+RPIL believes that frequent rotation of the audit firm is a necessary ingredient for ensuring the independent judgement and professional scepticism necessary to a robust external audit.
+RPIL's long-established view has been to vote against a company's auditors, when they have held the same post in excess of 15 years.

 Objective: Previously, RPIL had been engaging with Partners Group to outline its perspective on auditor tenure, amongst other subjects.
-RPIL took the time to suggest solutions, providing perspectives gathered from its engagements with other companies similar to Partners Group.
-RPIL wanted to ensure that it voted in a way that would allow it to continue to support its engagements with the company.
+RPIL had taken the time to suggest solutions, providing perspectives gathered from its engagements with other companies similar to Partners Group.
+RPIL wanted to ensure that it voted in a way which would allow it to continue to support its engagements with the company.

 Approach: Although engagement was constructive in the first two years, RPIL did not feel able to support on key votes at the 2021 and 2022 AGMs.
-Previously, RPIL exercised votes against the appointment and remuneration of the auditor.
+It had previously exercised votes against the appointment and remuneration of the auditor.
 This led to a discussion with both former and new Board directors on audit in late 2022.
-At this meeting, RPIL was delighted that they committed to put the audit firm out to tender in the near future.
+RPIL was delighted that they committed to put the audit firm out to tender in the near future at this meeting.

 At the time of the 2023 AGM, the audit firm had still been in place for longer than RPIL's agreed threshold, so its policy dictated that RPIL vote against the ratification of the auditors.
-However, RPIL voted in favour of ratifying the company's auditors. this was due to the positive commitment they made to tendering in RPIL's meeting, and the commitment they made in writing, in the proxy statement produced in advance of the 2023 AGM.
+However, RPIL voted in favour of ratifying the company's auditors.
+Not only was this due to the positive commitment made to tendering in RPIL's meeting, but they also made this commitment in writing, in the proxy statement produced in advance of the 2023 AGM.

-Links to the Sustainable Financial Markets Trustee stewardship priority
+• Links to the Sustainable Financial Markets Trustee stewardship priority

-Outcome and next steps: 94.2% of shareholders voted in favour of the auditor.
+Outcome and next steps: 94.2% of shareholders voted in favor of the auditor.
 RPIL will continue to engage with the company to support them, by providing an investor perspective, throughout the tendering process.